 Hour Exchange Pagosa is a service exchange only at this time.
 If you have an idea or special request, please contact us.

 How do people connect to each other?

-People list and offer services through their account on the Time Bank website.
-See our calendar for member orientation events and potlucks where you can meet your coordinators and fellow Time Bank members in person.
+People list and offer services through their Time Bank account.
+See the calendar for member orientation events, and potlucks where you can meet your coordinators and fellow time bank members in person.
 First though, you need to fill out an application.

 How do you keep track of the exchanges?

 The person receiving the service is responsible for recording the transaction in the software system.
 The provider will receive an email to verify the transaction.

 How do I meet other Hour Exchange Members?